jas812000/modular-cli-address-book/README.md

 Contacts are stored in a structured, delimiter-based text file.

 - Each contact is serialized to a single line
-- Nested data (addresses, phones, emails) is encoded with predictable delimiters
+- Nested data (addresses, phones, emails) is encoded with predictable token separators
-- Files are loaded and parsed at startup and saved on exit
+- Files are loaded at application startup and saved on exit

 The storage location can be configured at runtime using an environment variable.